Can a Daily Fish Oil Supplement Help Curb Symptoms of ADHD?

 Quite possibly, suggest several research studies on fish oil for ADHD — including a study published in Pediatrics.
 “A lack of certain polyunsaturated fatty acids may contribute to dyslexia and attention-deficit/hyperactivity disorder,” reports one of the study’s authors, Paul Montgomery, D.Phil., a researcher in the psychiatry department at the University of Oxford in England.

 For Montgomery’s study, schoolchildren were given fish oil supplements rich in omega-3 essential fatty acids (EFAs) for a period of three months.
-During this time, he children showed significant improvements in behavior, reading, and spelling.
+During this time, the children showed significant improvements in behavior, reading, and spelling.

-Over-The-Counter Formulations for Children
+Over-The-Counter Formulations for Children with ADHD

 Fish burps are a real, dreaded thing.
 These, and the fishy taste of many omega 3 supplements, deter many children from trying this line of treatment.
-So ADDitude asked three kids — Natalie (age 10), Harry (10), and Katie (7) — to try several popular omega-3 products.
+So ADDitude asked three kids with ADD — Natalie (age 10), Harry (10), and Katie (7) — to try several popular omega-3 products.

 Although none of the products caused the deal-breaker fish burps, some of them did need to be hidden in other foods to get past our tasters’ picky palates.
 Here are the results, along with some frank comments from our panel.

-Carlson for Kids (lemon flavor)
+Carlson for Kids (lemon flavor) (#CommissionsEarned)

 Benefits: Made from cold-water fish caught in Norwegian waters; bottled in Norway to ensure maximum freshness